viamrobotics/docs/docs/mobility/motion/_index.md

   Note that the destination pose is relative to the distal end of the specified frame.
   This means that if the `destination` is the same as the `component_name` frame, for example an arm's frame, then a pose of {X: 10, Y: 0, Z: 0} will move that arm’s end effector by 10 mm in the local X direction.

-- `worldState` ([WorldState](https://pkg.go.dev/go.viam.com/rdk/referenceframe#WorldState)): Data structure specifying information about the world around the robot.
+- `worldState` ([WorldState](https://pkg.go.dev/go.viam.com/rdk/referenceframe#WorldState)): Data structure specifying information about the world around the machine.
   Used to augment the motion solving process.
   `worldState` includes obstacles and transforms: